-The Company entered into an employment agreement with Mr. Gary Steele as of January 1, 2006, setting forth the terms of his employment.
+The Company entered into an employment agreement with Mr. Steele as of January 1, 2006, setting forth the terms of his employment.
 The employment agreement expires on December 31, 2008 unless renewed or extended by both parties, and provides that Mr. Steele shall be paid an annual base salary of \$375,000 plus an annual incentive award based upon the attainment of predetermined, mutually established goals.
 Mr. Steele will be eligible for grants of equity interests under the Company's 2005 Stock Incentive Plan at times and in such amounts as determined by the Compensation Committee.

-Potential Payments Upon Termination or Change in Control
+Potential Payments upon Termination or Change in Control

 Mr. Steele's employment agreement provides that upon Mr. Steele's death or disability, the Company shall pay Mr. Steele or his estate his unpaid base salary and the pro rata portion of his annual incentive award through the date of termination.
-If Mr. Steele is terminated without cause or if he terminates his employment for good reason (any relocation of Mr. Steele's place of employment, reduction in salary, or material reduction of his duties or authority), Mr. Steele will receive a severance payment equal to 100% of his base salary and a one-year acceleration of his unvested stock options or other equity awards, and the Company will pay the monthly premiums for health insurance coverage for Mr. Steele (and his spouse) until Mr. Steele attains age 65 or at such time as Mr. Steele receives substantially equivalent health insurance coverage in connection with new employment.
-In addition, the employment agreement provides that if Mr. Steele is terminated without cause or terminates employment for good reason within two (2) years following a "change of control," Mr. Steele will receive a severance payment equal to 150% of his base salary and the Company will pay the monthly premiums for health insurance coverage for Mr. Steele (and his spouse) until Mr. Steele attains age 65 or at such time as Mr. Steele receives substantially equivalent health insurance coverage in connection with new employment.
-In the event of a "change in control", all of Mr. Steele's unvested stock options or other equity awards shall immediately vest and become exercisable.
+If Mr. Steele is terminated without cause or if he terminates his employment for good reason (generally, any relocation of Mr. Steele's place of employment, reduction in salary, or material reduction of his duties or authority), Mr. Steele will receive a severance payment equal to 100% of his annual base salary and a one-year acceleration of his unvested stock options and other equity awards, and the Company will pay the monthly premiums for health insurance coverage for Mr. Steele (and his spouse) until Mr. Steele attains age 65 or at such earlier time as Mr. Steele receives substantially equivalent health insurance coverage in connection with new employment.
+In addition, the employment agreement provides that if Mr. Steele is terminated without cause or terminates his employment for good reason within two (2) years following a "change of control," Mr. Steele will receive a severance payment equal to 150% of his annual base salary and the Company will pay the monthly premiums for health insurance coverage for Mr. Steele (and his spouse) until Mr. Steele attains age 65 or at such earlier time as Mr. Steele receives substantially equivalent health insurance coverage in connection with new employment.
+In the event of a "change in control," all of Mr. Steele's unvested stock options or other equity awards shall immediately vest and become exercisable.
 Mr. Steele agreed, as part of his employment agreement, not to solicit, induce, recruit, encourage or take away employees or consultants of the Company for a period of two years following his termination.
 In addition, he agreed not to solicit any licensor to or customer of the Company for a period of two years following his termination.

-If the Company had terminated Mr. Steele's employment without cause on May 27, 2007, the last business day of Landec's fiscal year 2007, Mr. Steele would have received the following severance benefits under his employment agreement:
+If Mr. Steele's employment with the Company had been terminated without cause or for good reason in connection with a change of control of the Company on May 25, 2008, the last business day of Landec's fiscal year 2008, Mr. Steele would have received the following severance benefits under his employment agreement:

-- (1) \$562,500 over the following 12-month period; and - (2) \$70,791 in health insurance premiums, assuming no increases in premiums, until he attains age 65, assuming he did not seek new employment.
+- (1) \$562,500 over the following 18-month period; and - (2) \$64,486 in aggregate health insurance premiums, assuming no increases in premiums, until he attains age 65, assuming he does not receive substantially equivalent health coverage in connection with new employment.